GabrielmAlves/dgm-2026.1/README.md

 ## Schedule

-The following schedule is proposed for each stage of the project.
+The following schedule is proposed for each stage of the project:

 ![Schedule - IA Generative Project](https://github.com/user-attachments/assets/90eafcc8-3f88-4fc1-b792-126e120d7ae2)